Rohini-Koli9/Bob-the-Builder/README.md

-# 🤖 LangGraph Agent Builder
+# LangGraph Agent Builder

 **LangGraph Agent Builder** is an AI-powered **multi-agent system** built with [LangGraph](https://www.langchain.com/langgraph).
 It enables natural language requests to be transformed into working projects — file by file — by simulating a team of specialized AI agents.

 ---

-## 🧩 Agent Architecture
+## LangGraph Workflow - Agent Architecture

 - **Planner Agent** → Understands your request and creates a detailed plan.
 - **Architect Agent** → Breaks the plan into concrete engineering tasks, with explicit context for each file.